 Sexual Orientation Change Efforts (SOCE) and Faith Perspectives

 Many people promote messages that all SSA individuals should be “true to themselves” and live openly in same-sex relationships (Stack, 2018).
-“Living authentically” is the statement often made (by those within the LGBTQ community), but for some who are same-sex attracted, living authentically means reducing sexual compulsions, pursuing a more heterosexual experience; pursing spiritual goals or reducing same-sex thoughts and attractions for the purpose of staying in a heterosexual marriage.
+“Living authentically” is the statement often made (by those within the LGBTQ community), but for some who are same-sex attracted, living authentically means reducing sexual compulsions, pursuing a more heterosexual experience, pursing spiritual goals, or reducing same-sex thoughts and attractions for the purpose of staying in a heterosexual marriage.

-According to Yarhouse, et al. (2005) many SSA individuals do not adopt a lesbian, gay, or bisexual (LGB) identity because they prioritize their other-sex attractions, do not act on their same-sex attractions, and/or do not see themselves reflected in the LGB social-identity labels (Yarhouse, Tan, & Pawlowski, 2005).
+According to Yarhouse et al. (2005), many SSA individuals do not adopt a lesbian, gay, or bisexual (LGB) identity because they prioritize their other-sex attractions, do not act on their same-sex attractions, and/or do not see themselves reflected in the LGB social-identity labels (Yarhouse, Tan, & Pawlowski, 2005).

 As many as half (52%) of lesbian, gay, bisexual, transgender, and queer (LGBTQ) adults reported affiliation with a religion, with a third of those individuals reporting conflict between their sexual minority identity and religious beliefs (Pew Research Center, 2013).